 Water parameters

-You must maintain a comfortable water temperature of about 73–81°F (23–27°C).
-Once a week, you should renew 20% of the tank water.
-Optimal water parameters for keeping the fish are the following: 73–81°F (23–27°C), pH 6.0-7.0.
-Cardinal tetras are typically found in soft water conditions.
-They prefer a low to moderate hardness level, with a recommended range of 1 to 5 dGH (German degrees of hardness) or 18 to 90 ppm (parts per million).
+To ensure the health and well-being of cardinal tetras, maintain a comfortable water temperature between 73–81°F (23–27°C).
+Perform a 20% water change weekly to keep the tank clean and stable.
+Optimal water conditions for cardinal tetras include a temperature range of 73–81°F (23–27°C), a pH level between 6.0 and 7.0, and soft water with a hardness level between 1 to 5 dGH (German degrees of hardness) or 18 to 90 ppm (parts per million).

 Tank setup: decorations and plants